blendoc/pages/audio/audio_volume.md

 db = 20 * math.log10(rms)
 ~~~

-### 2.2 dB value for a section of the strip or a trimmed strip
+### 2.2 dB value of the current frame or a section of a strip

 Suppose, you want the dB value for the sound samples underneath the playhead/cursor in the timeline.
 Audio strips however work with time code, not frames.
 This is the cause of many misunderstandings.
 For example, if you have a MP4-file (video + audio) and you change the frame-per-second parameter of the scene, then the length of the video will change but not the length of the audio strip.
 The duration of an audio-strip can be calculated, based on the sample rate and the number of samples.